faustomorales/qsl/README.md

 QSL is a simple, open-source media labeling tool that you can use as a Jupyter widget.
 More information available at [https://qsl.robinbay.com](https://qsl.robinbay.com).
 It supports:

 - Bounding box, polygon, and segmentation mask labeling for images and videos (with support for video segments).
+- Point and range-based time-series labeling.
-- Configurable keyboard shortcuts for labels.
+- Automatic keyboard shortcuts for labels.
 - Loading images stored locally, on the web, or in cloud storage (currently only AWS S3).
 - Pre-loading images in a queue to speed up labeling.